LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 So I realized I could have 2 images.
 One for development and one for production.

+So in a nutshell the both the development and production workflows could look roughly something like this.

+## Persisting data to storage in AWS

-The only need to then worry about now is knowing how to have updated database schema changes pulled from ECS and how to manage it.
-Apparently
-[this link](https://stackoverflow.com/questions/65304031/what-is-the-easiest-way-to-download-a-file-out-of-an-ecs-container-to-local-mach)shows how we can do this in the AWS CLI.
+You only need to then worry about how to manage the updated database schema changes pulled from ECS.
+Apparently [this link](https://stackoverflow.com/questions/65304031/what-is-the-easiest-way-to-download-a-file-out-of-an-ecs-container-to-local-mach)shows how we can do this in the AWS CLI.